itsjoekent-archive/rebuild/README.md

 - TODO...

-Additionally, any secrets with the following naming prefixes will be written to an `.env` file before the build process for each environment.
+Additionally, any environment variables with the following naming prefixes will be written to an `.env` file before the build process for each environment.

 - `REBUILD_${YOUR_KEY_HERE}`.
 Applies to both both staging & production builds.
 - `REBUILD_STAGING_${YOUR_KEY_HERE}`.
 Applies to staging builds only.
 - `REBUILD_PRODUCTION_${YOUR_KEY_HERE}`.
 Applies to production builds only.

-Due to Github actions, there is a cap of 100 secrets.